wilhelm-lab/koina/README.md

 ## Accessing a public server
 ### cURL
 Here is an example HTTP request using only cURL sending a POST request to with a JSON body.
+You can find examples for all available models at https://koina.wilhelmlab.org/.

 ```bash
 curl "https://koina.wilhelmlab.org/v2/models/Prosit_2019_intensity/infer" \